 Charlotte, NC 28205

 Or visit Charlotte Family Housing online for more information.

 The Arts & Science Council (ASC) functions as the Office of Cultural Resources for Charlotte, Mecklenburg County, and several nearby towns.
 The organization provides important education programming, planning, and fundraising focused on public art, community culture, and advocacy.

 Proposed budget cuts to agencies like the National Endowment for the Arts, National Endowment for the Humanities, Corporation for Public Broadcasting, and the Institute of Museum and Library Services sends a fearful message to communities across the county: the arts don’t matter—which contradicts countless studies that suggest it has a tremendous impact on young learners.

 The council supports several programs for children and adults alike including cultural leadership training, free youth development programs, field trips, and much more.
 ASC is a passionate advocate for the arts.
 Visit their website for more information at artsandscience.org.

 There are so many ways to get involved with the community this holiday season.
 Your time or donation is welcome at any of these reputable North Carolina organizations as well as other local nonprofits that speak to your passions, interests, or community concerns.

-From everyone at the Law Offices of Michael A. DeMayo, we wish you and yours a safe and memorable holiday season.
+From everyone at the DeMayo Law Offices, we wish you and yours a safe and memorable holiday season.